composewell/streamly/CONTRIBUTING.md

 increasing the scope a little bit at a time.
 If you use type signatures on all top level declarations then you do not even need to comment out the code.
-This organization results in a better order of type errors which makes it easier to fix them and when necessary use elimination method by commenting out some code.
+This organization results in a better order of type errors which makes it easier to fix them and when necessary, use elimination method by commenting out some code.

 Similarly when you put modules in the cabal file in dependency order you can do the same there, just comment out a tail of the module list and your library